 SafeFrames and friendly iframes

 SafeFrame is a cross-domain iframe that enables transparent and rich interactions between page content and ads, while preventing ads from accessing publisher data.
 We recommend using SafeFrames and creatives compatible with SafeFrame for expansion instead of friendly iframes.
 Learn more about rendering creatives using SafeFrame

 SafeFrame is supported in DFP and enabled by default when using Google Publisher Tags.
-Reservations serve into SafeFrames by default, but you can disable this setting at the creative level and use friendly iframes instead, if needed.
 Ad Exchange line items from dynamic allocation also serve into SafeFrames by default for security reasons, but this setting is not configurable.

 Some creatives, such as expandable ads or creatives that access your page’s DOM elements, might not render correctly in SafeFrames or other cross-domain iframes.
 We recommend updating these creatives to make them SafeFrame-compatible, in order to retain SafeFrame’s security benefits.
 If this is absolutely not an option, there are a few things you can do to allow reservation ads of this type to render properly:

 - Disable rendering in a SafeFrame and thus use a friendly iframe.

 - Convert custom templates to work with friendly iframes.